 In exceptional circumstances, you can link a new bank account to your WhiskyInvestDirect account.
 When doing so, we will of course need to go through a strict security process to ensure the safety of your account.

-WhiskyInvestDirect only operates in British Pounds.
-You may send a deposit in another currency.
-Our bank will convert it once it has reached our client account at their standard conversion rates.
-Or you can convert the funds to British Pounds before sending your payment.
+You can operate your WhiskyInvestDirect account in British Pounds or US Dollars.
+When you open your account you choose which of these currencies you wish your account to be denominated in.
+You may send deposits in other currencies, in which case our bank will convert the funds, at their standard conversion rates, once they reach our client account.
+Or you can convert the funds before sending your payment.
 You can ask your bank to do this for you, but you may be able to obtain a better conversion rate by using third-party currency-conversion specialists.

 You can sell your whisky at any time.
 However, you are unlikely to recoup your trading costs if you use WhiskyInvestDirect for very short-term investments.